 - askance (adv.)

-- 1520s, "sideways, asquint," of obscure origin.
+- 1520s, "sideways, asquint, out of the corner of the eye," of obscure origin.
 OED has separate listings for askance and obsolete Middle English askance(s) and no indication of a connection, but Barnhart and others derive the newer word from the older one.
 The Middle English word, recorded early 14c. as ase quances and found later in Chaucer, meant "in such a way that; even as; as if;" and as an adverb "insincerely, deceptively."
 It has been analyzed as a compound of as and Old French quanses (pronounced "kanses") "how if," from Latin quam "how" + si "if."

 The E[nglish] as is, accordingly, redundant, and merely added by way of partial explanation.
 The M.E. askances means "as if" in other passages, but here means, "as if it were," i.e. "possibly," "perhaps"; as said above.
 Sometimes the final s is dropped ....
 [Walter W. Skeat, glossary to Chaucer's "Man of Law's Tale," 1894]